Debt Relief Order (DRO) – Changes to Qualifying Criteria

 What is a Debt Relief Order?

-A Debt Relief Order (DRO) is basically a simpler version of bankruptcy that’s generally only available to non-homeowners with little or no assets, and a monthly disposable income of £50 or less.
+A Debt Relief Order (DRO) is basically a simpler version of bankruptcy that’s generally only available to non-homeowners with little or no assets, and a monthly disposable income of £75 a month or less.

 How can I apply for a DRO?